-The games industry has been on the roll recently with competitions and tournaments being held all over the world.
+The games industry has been on the roll recently – from social apps for gamers to competitions and tournaments being held all over the world.
 Electronic sports, or e-sports is a term referring to organized competitions where professional gamers or players will compete each other in electronic games for a prize pool.

 E-sports are competitive in nature, requiring strategy, reflexes, coordination and technical skills and in this industry, this skillset translates into game genres such as first-person shooters, real-time strategy, fighting or multiplayer online battle arena.